pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 ## Customise the catalogue skin

-pycsw uses [jinja templates](https://jinja.palletsprojects.com/en/3.1.x/) to build the web frontend.
-These are html documents including template language to substitute parts of the page.
+pycsw uses [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/) to build the web frontend.
+These are HTML documents including template language to substitute parts of the page.

-You find 2 template files in ./docker/pycsw/.
+You find 2 template files in `./docker/pycsw/`.
 Notice in the orchestration file how the files are mounted into the container:

-- landing_page.html represents the home page of pycsw
+- `templates/landing_page.html` represents the home page of pycsw
-- _base.html is a main layout template which contains page header, footer and menu and wraps around all other templates
+- `templates/_base.html` is a main layout template which contains page header, footer and menu and wraps around all other templates

-Open a template file and make some changes (colors, text, logo's).
+Open a template file and make some changes (colors, text, logos).

 Restart the orchestration and view the result at <http://localhost>.